 - NHL Future Bets Conclusion

 NHL futures refer to a group of bets made on matches or happenings that will occur at a future date.
-The most common type of future bet is wagering on who will win the Stanley Cup sometime before the final match is played.
+The most common type of future bet at US sports betting sites is wagering on who will win the Stanley Cup sometime before the final match is played.